Towards Comprehensive Scene Understanding: Integrating First and Third-Person Views for LVLMs: E3VQA Benchmark

 \subsection{E3VQA Composition}

 We organize E3VQA into four categories: pose and action perception, object and attribute perception, numerical reasoning, and spatial reasoning, to encompass a wide range of real-world scenarios (see Figure~\ref{fig:2_benchmark}).
 Each category contains 1,000 question-answer (QA) pairs, evenly divided between egocentric and exocentric questions (e.g., “What am I doing?” vs. “What is the person doing?”), which supports the evaluation of the model's generalization capability to diverse forms of user queries.
 To solve the questions, the model must identify the relevant object or person in both views and align their features across the two images.
-Variations in viewpoints and fields of view can cause the same entity to appear distorted, partially occluded, or differently scaled, making it difficult to match and integrate visual cues.
-Detailed explanations of the challenges for each category and dataset statistics are provided in Appendix.
+Variations in viewpoints and fields of view can make the same element look distorted, partially occluded, or differently scaled, making it difficult to establish correspondences and integrate visual cues.
+Detailed explanations of the challenges for each category and dataset statistics are provided in \Cref{dataset_categories,dataset_statistics}.